All comparisonsTask Managers

 Todoist

-Habitica fails first because game mechanics add unnecessary decisions.
+Habitica fails first because it breaks when game mechanics add unnecessary decisions.

 Verdict